ibm-cloud-docs/Db2onCloud/about.md

 - A Flex plan in which you can independently scale RAM, storage, and compute resources
 - Precise Performance plans that provide fixed resources and bare metal servers

-Stay tuned for information about migrating your legacy plan to one of the current plans.
+For more information on migrating your legacy plan to one of the current plan, click on [Upgarding to the current plan](https://cloud.ibm.com/docs/Db2onCloud?topic=Db2onCloud-upgrade_plans)

+## Supported DataCenters

+The Enterprise and Standard Plans are supported in the following geographies:
+  - Dallas
+  - Washington DC
+  - London
+  - Frankfurt
+  - Tokyo
+  - Sydney

 <!--